 Ask your local high schools to teach logic

 The Institute hosts the Logic Rules summer camp for high school students in the Seattle area, and we partner with other organizations to host camps in other areas.
-We will provide the curriculum and instructors, and the partner organization will provide the students and classroom.
+We provide the curriculum and instructors, and the partner organization provides the students and the venue.
 We also handle registration processing and promotional material.
-Local teachers can apply for paid positions as assistant co-instructors, which will help them prepare to teach logic to their own students.
+We offer paid opportunities for teachers at local schools to serve as assistant co-instructors, which can prepare them to teach logic at their own schools.
 Contact us to start a logic camp in your area.

 After-school programs introduce the principles of validity, deduction, and logical consequence with age-appropriate instruction for 5th through 8th grades.
 These skills apply to learning and reasoning in every subject and prepare young students for further study in logic.

-Each school district has different policies for after-school programs, so we rely on parents and PTA organizations to help us identify opportunities and get programs started.
+Each school district has different policies for after-school programs, so we rely on parents and PTA organizations to help identify opportunities and get programs started.
 Contact us to help start an after-school program in your area.

 Community Logic Literacy

-Community logic-literacy clinics are appropriate for students and adults and use the Stanford University curriculum developed for high school and college students.
+Community logic-literacy clinics are appropriate for students and adults and use the Stanford University curriculum, which has proven effective for high school and college students from diverse backgrounds.
 We partner with libraries, community centers, and other organizations to host clinics.
 Contact us to help start a clinic in your community.